 The Administrative Committee may borrow on Bank overdraft in addition to other loans to an amount not exceeding at any one time £50,000.
 The Society shall not receive money on deposit.

-The Administrative Committee may spend on any one project an amount up to a maximum of £15,000.00 without permission of the Annual general Meeting or a Special General Meeting.
-This sum is to be reviewed every four years.
+The Administrative Committee may spend on any one project an amount up to a maximum of £25,000.00 without permission of the Annual general Meeting or a Special General Meeting.
+This sum is to be reviewed on an annual basis.

 17 AUDIT